-You can create standalone SimBiology applications using MATLAB Compiler and the SimBiology exported model.
-To make your application compatible with MATLAB Compiler, do the following:
+You can create stand-alone SimBiology applications using the MATLAB Compiler and the SimBiology exported model.
+To make your application compatible with the MATLAB Compiler, do the following:

-- Create an exported model, using the model's export method. - Accelerate the model (optional). - Save the model to a MAT file. - Ensure your application loads the model from the MAT file. - Add the %#function pragma to the application's top-level function. - Call the compiler.build.standaloneApplication function, explicitly adding the MAT file and the exported model's dependent files to the application.
+- Create an exported model, using the model's export method. - Accelerate the model (optional). - Save the model to a MAT file. - Ensure your application loads the model from the MAT file. - Add the %#function pragma to the application's top-level function. - Call the mcc function, explicitly adding the MAT file and the exported model's dependent files to the application.